raine/ghtool/README.md

 ## usage

-The tool is installed as `ght` for ease of use.
+The tool is installed as executable `ght` for ease of use.

-The tool is intended to be run in repository, as it uses the current working directory to determine the repository to operate on.
+The tool is intended to be run in a repository, as it uses the current working directory to determine the repository to operate on.
 The current branch is used to determine which pull request to query.